 The Master of Science in Nursing curricula incorporates theory, clinical laboratory and practica in a graduate nursing track.
 The common course of study for each track includes graduate core courses in theories, research process and design, and societal forces that influence interprofessional nursing practice.
 Advanced practice nursing core courses include advanced pathophysiology, advanced health assessment and advanced pharmacotherapeutics.
 The focus of a particular track and the courses specifically needed to develop expertise in each vary, as detailed in the course sequences.
-The master's program also offers optional courses in specialty areas of practice which include cancer care, cardiovascular care, critical care, emergency care, and nursing education.
-Full- and part-time studies are available in the master's pathway program.
+The master's program also offers subtrack courses in particular areas of nursing, including cancer care, cardiovascular care, critical care, emergency care, and nursing education.
+Fulland part-time studies are available in the master's program.

-Master's Pathway Program Outcomes
+Master's Program Outcomes

-The master's pathway program prepares advanced practice nurses as either nurse practitioners or nurse educators.
+The master's program prepares advanced practice nurses as either nurse practitioners or nurse educators.
 Graduates synthesize and integrate knowledge from the biological, psychological, social and nursing sciences.
 They also analyze the effect of developmental, economic, cultural, epidemiological, social, political, ethical, legal and spiritual factors influencing the care of patients with an emphasis on vulnerable and diverse populations.
 Graduates assess, intervene, and evaluate patients and families' responses to health/illness states by applying the competencies of advanced practice.
 They apply the standards of practice and evidence-based literature to make cost-effective clinical judgments in the context of quality patient outcomes.